Ficool

 Some looked old, others new and technologically advanced.
 Books stacked upon each other, their titles bizarre others known widely.
 A stuffed animal, striped black and white, with its tail fluffy, was placed atop a wooden tower, a clock engraved on it.

-In one corner, the large clock ticked quietly, its sound ringing throughout the room.
+In one corner, the large clock ticked quietly, its sound klanking throughout the room.

-Out of all of it, the items that made annoying sounds didn't shoke me, a realization, on the other hand, did so very much.
+Out of all of it, the items and peculiar sights didn't shock me, a realization, on the other hand, did so very much.

 It was the same one I had just been in before entering the tunnel.